How to Defeat Writer’s Block

-- The grass is greener – This is a close cousin to the lazy day.
+- The grass is greener: This is a close cousin to the lazy day.
 It’s not that you’d rather get some rest and relaxation.
 You’d just rather do anything in the world other than work on your writing project.
 In fact, you’d rather surf the web, organize your closet, or schedule a dentist appointment.
-You may even be seduced by a brilliant new idea that is tempting you away from whatever you’re supposed to be working on.
+You may even be seduced by a brilliant new idea that’s tempting you away from whatever you’re supposed to be working on.
 The grass may look greener, but it’s not.
 The only cure here is sheer willpower.
-You can also use a reward system: get your work done and then treat yourself to a little something special.
+You can also use a reward system: get your work done and then treat yourself to something special.

-- Avoidance and procrastination – Sometimes we go out of our way to avoid a difficult writing challenge.
-It could be that we’ve gotten our characters into a sticky situation and can’t get them out of it or it could be a poem for which we just can’t seem to find the right rhythm.
+- Avoidance and procrastination: Sometimes we go out of our way to avoid a difficult writing challenge.
+It could be that we’ve gotten our characters into a sticky situation and can’t get them out of it, or it could be a poem for which we just can’t seem to find the right rhythm.
 You might know, deep down inside, that you have to scrap some of your work or make heavy revisions to get yourself unstuck.
 Maybe you need to do some (boring or tedious) research.
-So, you just avoid it altogether.
+So you avoid it altogether.
 Instead of procrastinating, push yourself to face these obstacles head-on.
 You can also skip ahead and work on some other part of your project.
 If you’re truly stuck, then ask a friend to take a look and offer advice.
-Often, someone else can see a solution where we can’t because we’re just too close to our own work.
+Often, someone else can see a solution where we can’t because we’re too close to our own work.

-I’m sure there are many more causes for writer’s block.
-I’ve experiences all of these in varying degrees.
+I’m sure there are many more causes of writer’s block.
+I’ve experienced all of these in varying degrees.
 As I’ve grown more experienced, I’ve learned that whether I need to take better care of myself, push harder to get things done, or face up to an undesirable challenge, writer’s block can be cured, and usually, it can be cured easily.

 A Few, Final Writing Tips for Combating Writer’s Block